Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Results

 Figure~\ref{beta_r_fig} depicts the quotient $\beta_{\mathrm{m}}/\beta_{\mathrm{m,c}}$ versus the radial coordinate for our 54 models with $\alpha = 0.75$ (the results for the constant angular momentum solutions are qualitatively very similar).
 In the left part of the figure we show the constant $\chi_{\mathrm{m}}$ models (C1 to C4) and in the right part, the non-constant $\chi_{\mathrm{m}}$ models (M1 to M4).
-It is apparent that, as we noted before, models with higher values of the susceptibility are less magnetised in the inner regions of the disc.
-In addition, we can also observe in this figure that they are more magnetised in the outer regions of the disc (which also could be observed in Figs.~\ref{density_2D_l02} and~\ref{density_2D_l03} to a lesser extent).
-Both for the constant and non-constant susceptibility cases, models with $l_0 = l_{0, 2}$ are less magnetised than models with $l_0 = l_{0,3}$ in the inner region of the disc.
-It also can be seen that increasing the spin parameter of the black hole yields potentially higher values of the magnetisation at the inner edge of the disc.
-Focusing on the models with non-constant $\chi_{\mathrm{m}}$, we see that models M1 and M3 show a local maximum of the magnetisation parameter at the inner part of the disc.
+It is apparent that, as we noted before, models with higher values of the susceptibility are less magnetized in the inner regions of the disk.
+In addition, we can also observe in this figure that they are more magnetized in the outer regions of the disk (which also could be observed in Figs.~\ref{density_2D_l02} and~\ref{density_2D_l03} to a lesser extent).
+Both for the constant and non-constant susceptibility cases, models with $l_0 = l_{0, 2}$ are less magnetized than models with $l_0 = l_{0,3}$ in the inner region of the disk.
+It also can be seen that increasing the spin parameter of the black hole yields potentially higher values of the magnetization at the inner edge of the disk.
+Focusing on the models with non-constant $\chi_{\mathrm{m}}$, we see that models M1 and M3 show a local maximum of the magnetization parameter at the inner part of the disk.
 We also observe that the slope of the $\beta_{\mathrm{m}}$ function is steeper than in the constant $\chi_{\mathrm{m}}$ cases.
-In the outer regions of the disc, as expected, models M1 and M3 depart more from the $\chi_{\mathrm{m}} = 0$ case than models M2 and M4 (which almost overlap with the $\chi_{\mathrm{m}} = 0$ curve) because for these two models, $\chi_{\mathrm{m}} \rightarrow 0$ when $R \rightarrow \infty$.
+In the outer regions of the disk, as expected, models M1 and M3 depart more from the $\chi_{\mathrm{m}} = 0$ case than models M2 and M4 (which almost overlap with the $\chi_{\mathrm{m}} = 0$ curve) because for these two models, $\chi_{\mathrm{m}} \rightarrow 0$ when $R \rightarrow \infty$.
 It is very relevant to remark that the qualitative behavior of the magnetization function $\beta_{\mathrm{m}}$ for the different magnetic susceptibility $\chi_{\mathrm{m}}$ models is independent of the value of the magnetization at the center $\beta_{\mathrm{m,c}}$ (as it can be seen in the radial profiles for $\beta_{\mathrm{m,c}} = 1$ and $\beta_{\mathrm{m,c}} = 100$ shown in Figs.~\ref{beta_r_fig_1} and \ref{beta_r_fig_100}).